Instructional Assistant Positions for 2014-2015

-Subject to final budgetary approval, the Department of Political Science invites applications for Instructional Assistants (IAs) for PO110 and PO111 during the 2013-14 academic year.
+Subject to final budgetary approval, the Department of Political Science invites applications for Instructional Assistants (IAs) for PO110 and PO111 during the 2014-15 academic year.
 The exact number of positions available will be determined when final enrolment numbers are available.
-The number of winter term contracts issued will depend upon a combination of the enrolment levels in PO110 (winter) and the performance of the IAs in PO111 (fall).
+The number of winter term contracts issued will depend upon a combination of the enrolment levels in the winter term and the performance of the IAs in the fall term.

 Position Overview: IAs will be required to prepare for and run weekly workshops; mark assignments, tests and exams; attend meetings with the instructors; hold office hours, and respond to e-mails from students in their workshops.
 The total weekly commitment is likely to be from 6-8 hours, with the exact number depending on the number of groups assigned to the IA, and the enrolments of those groups.
 There will also be approximately 4-5 peak periods throughout each term for marking assignments and/or exams, during which the required number of hours to be worked will increase.

 Additional Requirements: IAs must also attend an Instructional Assistants Orientation and the University's day-long Teaching Assistants Conference, both of which will be scheduled for some time during Orientation Week.
 These dates will be known at the time appointments are confirmed (which should be no later than June 15, 2014).
 Because of the importance the department places on attendance at each of these events, contracts will not be issued for those who do not attend.

 Academic Qualifications: Applicants should be 4th year Honours Political Science or Honours Political Science with Research Specialization students as of September, 2013 whose Political Science and Overall GPAs are no less than 9.50 each at the end of the Winter 2014 semester.